khulnasoft/AiKit/docs/overview/motivation/why_unify.rst

 You may be perfectly happy with the framework you currently use, and that’s great!
 We live in a time where great ML tools are in abundance, and that’s a wonderful thing!

-Ivy just makes a wonderful thing **even better**…
+Aikit just makes a wonderful thing **even better**…

-We’ll give two clear examples of how Ivy can streamline your ML workflow and save you **weeks** of development time.
+We’ll give two clear examples of how Aikit can streamline your ML workflow and save you **weeks** of development time.

 No More Re-implementations 🚧
 -----------------------------